 Let us make your dreams of becoming a school counselor a reality with our newest program.

-Visit College of Education for more information on Masters of Arts in Counseling with an Emphasis in School Counseling.
+Visit College of Education for more information on Master of Education in School Counseling.

 As a student in the school counseling program you will: